Fraud against the University is a serious matter. Not only is it a crime, but incidents of fraud can undermine public confidence in the University.

 A range of reference materials is available on this site.

 CGRO will be conducting fraud awareness training sessions for all staff from August 2017.
-If you would like to arrange training for your area, please contact Adeline Yang, Senior Auditor.
+If you would like to arrange training for your area, please contact Morgan Hitchcock, Senior Auditor.